 Not only is your campaign made to satisfy your specific goal, but it also accounts for everything you’ll need in order to achieve it.
 This includes additional staff, materials, construction, events, and travel.
 So, what will you need that you don’t already have?
 Be sure to account for this capital campaign feasibility study question as you create your goals.

 10. What potential obstacles could your nonprofit run into during the campaign?

 Before you carry out your campaign, you have to account for potential risks that may hinder your success.
 If you jump in without doing any form of risk assessment, your campaign is more likely to fail.
 If your campaign does fall apart, it takes nearly a decade for your organization to regain community credibility.

 - Predictive Prospecting: Profiling Your Best Clients to Find New Prospects

 - Turn Your Event Participants into Donors

 WealthEngine’s consultants can guide you through other capital campaign feasibility study questions you may consider.
-Contact us to speak with one of our experienced consultants.
+Fill the form on the right to speak with one of our experts.